CookGroups.co.uk

 House Of Resell is the broadest-category UK cook group we cover.
 Alongside the standard reselling verticals (sneakers, trading cards, price errors), the group explicitly extends into NFTs, stocks, crypto, matched betting, and whisky investments.
 That kind of category sprawl is unusual in the UK cook group space and creates a clear positioning: for resellers who want exposure to alternative reselling opportunities, it’s the obvious shortlist entry.

 At £34.99/month the group sits in the middle of the UK broad-reselling price range.
-The headline credibility signals, a BBC Radio 4 feature and a 5-star Trustpilot rating, are unusual at this price point and suggest more operator legitimacy than the typical anonymously-operated cook group.
+The BBC Radio 4 feature and 5-star Trustpilot profile are credentials you don’t see often at this price — and they suggest an operator comfortable being publicly identifiable, which matters in a space with its share of anonymous operators.

 What’s included